-Fab@CIC is a makerspace located within Render Coffee that offers access to a wide array of digital fabrication tools that are usually only found in university workshops or at large firms.
-Fab@CIC is open to all CIC members and welcomes designers, makers, and anyone interested in exploring new ways of thinking and becoming familiar with design tools.
+Fab@CIC is a makerspace located within Render Coffee that offers access via membership to a wide array of digital fabrication tools that are usually only found in university workshops or at large firms.
+Fab@CIC welcomes CIC members, designers, makers, and anyone interested in exploring new ways of thinking and becoming familiar with design tools.

 what is fab@cic?

 CIC is a coworking space geared specifically to supporting the office space needs of startups.
 CIC develops and operates office space that ranges from a single seat in a shared open space to office suites for 50+ employees.
 CIC’s mission is to help solve the world’s problems by supporting innovators.

 what is cic?

 Design Town is located on the 15th floor of CIC Boston.